Skip to main content

 Brine purification chlor-alkali electrolysis

 Chlor-alkali electrolysis is one of the most important processes in the chemical industry.
-The main raw materials, chlorine and caustic soda, are produced.
-Nowadays, two processes are distinguished: the diaphragm and membrane process.
+The most important basic materials, chlorine and caustic soda, are produced.
+Today, two processes are distinguished: the diaphragm process and the membrane process.

 The starting product for chlor-alkali electrolysis is sodium chloride (NaCl, brine).
-The cheapest method for producing brine is leaching rock salt deposits in mines.
-The brine obtained in this way can be transported through pipelines to the destination.
+The cheapest method for brine production is leaching rock salt deposits in mines.
+The brine obtained in this way can be transported to the destination via pipelines.

 Use of LiquiSonic® in chlor-alkali electrolysis

-The brine obtained in the mines is transported to the destination by ship, rail, or special pipelines and is dissolved there in large dissolving vessels with warm water.
+The brine obtained in the mines is transported to the destination by ship, rail, or special pipelines and dissolved there in large dissolving vessels with warm water

-The raw brine contains mechanical impurities and calcium or magnesium salts, which clog the fine pores of the diaphragm or membrane during electrolysis.
+dissolved.
+The raw brine contains mechanical impurities and calcium or magnesium salts, which clog the fine pores of the diaphragm or membrane during electrolysis

 After precipitation, the impurities are separated using a pressure filter.
 The purity of the salt concentration is of particular importance for the subsequent electrolysis.
-LiquiSonic® Measuring system ensures a highly precise determination of the salt concentration at any time.
+The LiquiSonic® measurement system ensures a highly precise determination of the salt concentration at all times.

 Advantages of monitoring brine purification with LiquiSonic®

-Continuous concentration measurement directly in the process reduces complex laboratory measurements.
+Continuous concentration measurement directly in the process reduces elaborate laboratory measurements.

 • Time savings: approx. 1 hour per day